Airline Counter: 29

 Hainan Airlines

-Above is a Boeing 787-9 (B-207U) departing Toronto Pearson (YYZ) for Beijing Capital International Airport (PEK)
+Above is a Boeing 787-9 (B-208T) arriving at Toronto Pearson (YYZ) from Beijing Capital International Airport (PEK)

 China Southern Airlines

 China Southern launched in 1988 following the separation of China's former flag carrier, CAAC airlines (Civil Aviation Administration of China, founded in 1949).
-Six new airlines were created, each named after the region they serve.
+Six main new airlines were created, each named after the region of China they serve.
 China Southern was based in Guangzhou (southern China), China Eastern in Shanghai (Eastern China), China Southwest in Chengdu (SW China), China Northern in Shenyang (northern China), China Northwest in Xi'an (NW China), and Air China (new flag carrier).
-Today, China Southern operates one of the world’s largest fleets at nearly 1000 with 2000+ daily flights.
+Today, China Southern operates one of the world’s largest fleets.

 Above is a Boeing 787-9 (B-1167) arriving at Toronto Pearson (YYZ) from Guangzhou Baiyun International Airport (CAN)